 X-rays are fast, easy, and painless.
 The part of your body to be examined will be properly positioned, and several different views of that part may be obtained.
 The technologist will instruct you to hold still and in some cases hold your breath while the X-ray is being taken to eliminate blurring.
 X-ray exams generally take around 5 minutes, after which you will be able to return to normal activities.

-Schedule Your X-ray Today
+Walk-In and Receive Your X-ray Today

+Need an X-Ray?
+Walk-in X-ray is available.
 To learn more about our X-ray services, please call (863) 688-2334.
 Radiology and Imaging Specialists at Lakeland Regional Health proudly serves Lakeland and surrounding areas in Central Florida and Polk County.